 Feature pipelines, tabular prediction, ranking, forecasting, monitoring, and continuous training for production ML

-Turn delivery events into stable prediction inputs while preventing leakage and training-serving mismatch.
+Turn training-job events into stable prediction inputs while preventing leakage and training-serving mismatch.

-Build point-in-time delivery features from events and preserve the same meaning in online serving.
+Build point-in-time training-run features from events and preserve the same meaning in online serving.

-Train a boosted ETA-risk baseline from tabular features, evaluate slices, and package deployment evidence.
+Train a boosted SLA-risk baseline from tabular features, evaluate slices, and package deployment evidence.

-Rank products for a shopper using candidate retrieval, relevance metrics, and feedback-loop safeguards.
+Rank documents for a developer using candidate retrieval, relevance metrics, and feedback-loop safeguards.

-Forecast parcel demand with time-aware evaluation and turn large forecast errors into reviewable operational alerts.
+Forecast batch-job demand with time-aware evaluation and turn large forecast errors into reviewable operational alerts.

 Monitor predictive models from feature freshness through delayed labels, then gate retraining, promotion, and rollback.